wentuoc/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your EZMealPlan.
 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ezmealplan.jar` command to run the application.
 The app will contain some preset meals.
-5. Type the command in the command box and press Enter to execute it. e.g. typing `wishlist` and pressing Enter will open the wishlist window.
+5. Type the command in the command box and press <kbd>Enter</kbd> to execute it. e.g. typing `wishlist` and pressing
+<kbd>Enter</kbd> will open the wishlist window.
 Some example commands you can try:

 `recipes` : Lists all meals from the recipes list.